Dragonmystic707/exalted-reincarnated/docs/System/Combat.md

 ### Armor

-Wearing armor is a tradeoff in Exalted – you gain additional Block or Evasion, and thus have a higher total Defense, but at the cost of revealing a potential weakness to be exploited later on.

 -   **Light** armors are those that have been tailor made to aid in flexible movement—above and beyond what normal clothes will do.
     Typically, light armors will consisted of padded gloves, tightly